Max earned his project management professional (PMP) certification in 2013. He holds an MA in Communication from U of I.

 The contact/education hours themselves also come in different flavors.
 You can choose to work through an online course and work from the comfort of your home; you can opt for a three-day bootcamp where you spend roughly 12 hours a day working through the materials; you can choose to spend all of your Saturdays for a month in a classroom; or more.
 Again, make sure you go through a class that will fit your learning style.

-While the PMP exam is based off of the concepts put forward in the PMBOK, the PMBOK is a dense read, and it doesn't do a great job of laying out how the concepts work in practical application.
+While the PMP exam is based on the concepts put forward in the PMBOK, the PMBOK is a dense read, and it doesn't do a great job of laying out how the concepts work in practical application.
 This is why it's important to find a study book geared to your learning style that takes the concepts from the PMBOK and shows how those will work in the real world.

 Index cards, purchased or self-made, are almost necessary to help learn all of the terminology you'll need to have a firm grasp on for the exam.
 There are also a lot of great flashcard apps for smart devices you can purchase or access for free.